Azure/iotedge/edgelet/hsm-sys/README.md

 This crate represents the functions that the HSM API implements.
 This crate is used by the HSM-RS crate to provide more Rust-friendly interfaces.

+## TPM functionality

+The default hsm library built as part of this crate has two modes for the TPM functional interface: an in-memory keystore, and a TPM device keystore.
+The default is the in-memory keystore.
+To enable the TPM device keystore set an envronment variable `IOTEDGE_USE_TPM_DEVICE` to "ON".

 ## Memory allocation

 The current HSPM API functions expect the calling function to allocate